JosselinTD/promise-exercise-one/README.md

 ```

 #### `test`
-Here, the test folder contains all the tests that will validated by the sources.
+Here, the test folder contains all the tests that will validate the sources.

 ```javascript
 var expect = require('expect.js');